daijro/browserforge/README.md

 Parameters:
     browser (Union[ListOrString, Iterable[Browser]], optional): Browser(s) or Browser object(s).
-    os (ListOrString, optional): Operating system(s) to generate headers for. device (ListOrString, optional): Device(s) to generate the headers for.
-Default is 'desktop'. locale (ListOrString, optional): List of at most 10 languages for the Accept-Language header.
+    os (ListOrString, optional): Operating system(s) to generate headers for. device (ListOrString, optional): Device(s) to generate the headers for. locale (ListOrString, optional): List of at most 10 languages for the Accept-Language header.
 Default is 'en-US'. http_version (Literal[1, 2], optional): Http version to be used to generate headers.
 Defaults to 2. strict (bool, optional): Throws an error if it cannot generate headers based on the input.
 Defaults to False.